 India’s proactive approach to GenAI adoption positions it as a key player in shaping the future of AI on a global scale.
 By addressing existing challenges and fostering an inclusive environment, the country can unlock the full potential of GenAI, driving innovation and economic growth.

-The Board of Secondary Education, Andhra Pradesh (BSEAP), has officially released the hall tickets for…
+The Chhattisgarh Board of Secondary Education (CGBSE) has officially announced the Class 10 results for…